Kylie Jenner Rocks An Orange Velour Jumpsuit And A Fresh Face For Casual Outing

 The 21-year-old billionaire and her makeup artist Ariel Tejada were spotted grabbing lunch on Monday.
 According to People, Jenner was wearing a Danielle Guizio velvet tracksuit for her quick bite.
 The designer jumpsuit is reportedly priced at $440.
 Jenner then paired the look with an orange bag to match.
 The two friends reportedly continued the fun after lunch, which the Keeping Up with the Kardashians star documented on her Instagram Stories.

 “Watch out everybody.
-Ariel’s learning how to do hair too,” she said as Tejada played in her hair.
+Ariel’s learning how to do hair too,” she said as Tejada played with her hair.

 The Kylie Cosmetics founder has been going for a more natural look as of late.
 She also took to her Instagram page to post a makeup-free photo of herself.
-In the photo, she is wearing a bra, gold necklace and matching bracelets.
+In the photo, she is wearing a bra, gold necklace, and matching bracelets.
 She also posted another photo with her and her daughter Stormi, 1 on a yacht where the reality star’s long, dark hair is flowing under a tan hat.

 Kylie Jenner Steps Out Looking Fresh-Faced as Estranged BFF Jordyn Woods Gets Back to Work https://t.co/pUlQCyuJeM